The biggest mistake founders make in designing their lives

 Remember, even if you do might wake up in five or 10 years with a few more zeroes behind your bank account balance: everything around you will have also changed.
 Considering that:

-• Who do you want to remind that you love them deeply now, not waiting for later?
+- Who do you want to remind that you love them, right now, not after the next funding round?

-• How do you want to celebrate and enjoy this stage of your life?
-This age, your body, and your mind in this way?
+- How do you want to celebrate and enjoy this stage of your life, this age, this body, this version of your mind?

-• How do you want to embrace and connect with your community who are around you today?
+- How do you want to embrace the community that is around you today, before they scatter or change?

 I know it is a tremendous burden to lead a company.
 The task list feels never-ending.
 The list of people depending on you is long and only getting longer.
 And most of the people around you are likely whispering in your ear how great it is that you are working so hard.